cnr-isti-vclab/3DHOP/README.txt

 ¥ download and unpack 3DHOP on your PC;
 ¥ browse the 3DHOP folder and simply drag and drop the desired HTML files inside the opened browser and you are done!

-[Tip: on FIREFOX and INTERNET EXPLORER browsers no simple way to enable the local files loading are provided (so is recommended to install a Web browser if you can use only this browser).
+[Tip: on FIREFOX, INTERNET EXPLORER and SAFARI browsers no simple way to enable the local files loading are provided (so is recommended to install a Web browser if you can use only this browser).
 However, by default it supports the use of 3D models in Ply format, so you can use 3DHOP in a limited mode, restricted to single resolution models, but without to perform any procedure or to install nothing.]